josalvatorre/monorepo-alpha/abacus/genesis/README.md

 # Genesis

 Genesis manages our platform infrastructure.
-It automates the deployment of base images for Bazel to consume and our Terraform-defined infrastructure.
-GitHub Actions orchestrates these deployments.
+It consists of Terraform code deployed using [HCP Terraform's VCS-driven workflow option][6].

 ## Background